moka-rs/moka/README.md

 ## Road Map

 - [ ] `async` optimized caches.
-- [ ] Upgrade TimyLFU to Window TinyLFU.
+- [ ] Upgrade TinyLFU to Window TinyLFU.
 - [ ] The variable (per-entry) expiration, using a hierarchical timer wheel.